 Country Information: The capital is Berlin, the main language is German and about 83 million people live here.
 Most of the population is Christian (about 65-70 percent), split between Lutheran-Protestantism, Calvinism, and the Roman Catholic Church.
 Its top five exports are vehicles, machines and machine parts, electronic equipment, medical and technical equipment, and pharmaceuticals.
-The time zone is 5 hours ahead of EST.

 Interesting fact: Germany is a leader in climate change policies, deciding to replace all nuclear power stations in the country with renewable energy by 2022.